ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Data encryption keys
 {: #dek-concept}

 Data encryption keys (DEKs) are cryptographic keys that you use for data encryption.
 They are provided by user-owned applications and are used to encrypt data stored in applications.
-Root keys that are managed in {{site.data.keyword.hscrypto}} serve as wrapping keys to protect DEKs.
+Root keys that you manage in {{site.data.keyword.hscrypto}} serve as wrapping keys to protect DEKs.
 To learn more, see [Introduction to envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).

 ### Envelope encryption
 {: #envelope-encryption-concept}